prodyut-das-repo/space-x/README.md

 ## Server side rendering

-run `ng run ssr` to build and run the server
+run `npm run ssr` to build and run the server

 ## Development server